 Once you have calculated your band, bust, and cup size, use the chart provided below to find your perfect bra size!

-While bra sizing can be confusing and overwhelming, just remember that with just a few quick measurements bra the pain could be taken out of bra shopping!
+While bra sizing can be confusing and overwhelming, just remember that with just a few quick measurements bra and using the bra size calculator, the pain could be taken out of bra shopping!
+If you feel that it would be helpful to see these instructions in video form, we recommend this video tutorial!

 It’s important to note that this is a general guide and may not provide an exact fit for everyone.
 It’s always best to try on bras in different sizes and styles to find the best fit.
 Additionally, It’s important to note that your body can change over time, so it’s recommended to get measured every 6 months.
 Also, as your body changes, it may be helpful to look into sister sizes to get a more exact fit.